Trump criticised for FBI attacks

 Donald Trump is under fire for saying the FBI's reputation is "in tatters" over its probe into alleged collusion between Russia and his campaign.

-Ex-FBI director James Comey and former attorney general Sally Yates, who were both fired by Mr Trump, led criticism.
+Ex-FBI head James Comey and ex-attorney general Sally Yates, who were both fired by Mr Trump, led the criticism.

-Republican senator Lindsey Graham said Trump's comments and tweets on ongoing investigations were at his "own peril".
+Republican Senator Lindsey Graham said his comments and tweets on ongoing investigations were at his "own peril".

-Meanwhile there have been suggestions the US president may have admitted obstructing justice in his tweets.
+Meanwhile, the US president's critics suggested he could have admitted obstructing justice in a tweet.

-Mr Trump posted a barrage of criticism on Sunday morning, saying the FBI's reputation was "in tatters" and was at the "worst in history", while again accusing it of failure in its treatment of his former opponent for the presidency, Hillary Clinton.
+Mr Trump posted a barrage of criticism on Sunday morning, saying the FBI's reputation was "in tatters" and was the "worst in history", while again accusing it of failure in its treatment of his former opponent for the presidency, Hillary Clinton.

-Mrs Clinton was investigated by the FBI ahead of the election after it emerged she had used a private email server to conduct state department business, but no charges were brought against Mrs Clinton or her team.
+Mrs Clinton was investigated by the FBI ahead of the election after it emerged she had used a private email server to conduct state department business, but no charges were brought against her or her team.

-He seized on news that an FBI officer had been dismissed from the investigation after he was discovered to have made anti-Trump remarks in text messages, tweeting: "Report: 'ANTI-TRUMP FBI AGENT LED CLINTON EMAIL PROBE' Now it all starts to make sense!"
+The president seized on news that an FBI officer had been dismissed from the investigation after he was discovered to have made anti-Trump remarks in text messages, tweeting: "Report: 'ANTI-TRUMP FBI AGENT LED CLINTON EMAIL PROBE' Now it all starts to make sense!"

-Mr Trump denies that his team colluded with Russia to get him elected, but four members have now been charged as part of the FBI inquiry lead by Robert Mueller.
+Mr Trump denies that his team colluded with Russia to get him elected, but four members of his inner circle have now been charged as part of the FBI inquiry lead by Robert Mueller.

-Former acting attorney general Sally Yates hit back at Mr Trump's criticism, tweeting that "the dedicated men and women of the FBI deserve better" and that the "only thing in tatters is the President's respect for the rule of law".
+Former acting attorney general Sally Yates hit back at Mr Trump, tweeting that "the dedicated men and women of the FBI deserve better" and that the "only thing in tatters is the president's respect for the rule of law".

 - Six big takeaways from the Flynn deal